-- 1. The nonresident spouse had the same domicile as the nonresident service member prior to moving to Utah, - 2. the nonresident active duty service member is in Utah under military orders, and - the nonresident spouse is in Utah to be with their military spouse.
+- 1. the spouse and the service member are residents of the same state outside Utah, - 2. the service member is in Utah under military orders, and - 3. the spouse is in Utah solely to be with the service member.

 Enter the total income of the nonresident spouse on TC-40A, Part 2, using code 88.